What Is Dwarfism?

 - Extended limb lengthening, a controversial surgery, due in part to its risks, it involves several procedures.
 It is only done on adults.

 Other treatment may include:

-- Placement of draining tubes in the middle ear to help prevent hearing loss due to repeated ear infections.
+- Placement of drainage tubes in the middle ear to help prevent hearing loss due to repeated ear infections

 - Orthodontic treatment to relieve crowding of teeth caused by a small jaw